 Once an arbitrator has been appointed to hear the case, the arbitrator is entitled to \$50.00 in compensation.
-If the case proceeds to a hearing, the arbitrator will be compensated \$300.00 instead of \$50.00.
-If the case is postponed, withdrawn, or settled in less than 24 hours, not including weekends or federal holidays, from the date and time of the scheduled hearing, the arbitrator's compensation also will be \$300.00.
+If the case proceeds to a hearing, the arbitrator will be compensated \$300.00, rather than \$50.00.
+Also, if the case is postponed, withdrawn, or settled in less than 24 hours, not including weekends or federal holidays, from the date and time of the scheduled hearing, the arbitrator's compensation will be \$300.00.
 See Rule 40.